Volunteer Opportunities at Castle Rock Adventist Hospital

 High school volunteer applications are accepted in May and in November.
 We appreciate the year-round interest, but ask that all high school volunteer applications are held until that time.

-These volunteers bring hospital information to the local community of Castle Rock by participating in local year round events outside the hospital.
+Volunteers bring hospital information to the local community of Castle Rock by participating in local year round events outside the hospital.
 You will be answering questions and advertising the various programs that the hospital offers.
 Volunteers deal with a variety of people while maintaining a friendly and professional manner.
 Hours will vary throughout the year and may include days, evenings and weekends.

 Emergency Department (must be 18 years old)